RAF Coastal Command during World War II: Aircraft

 By 1 December 1941 the situation was improving.
 Some 18 Consolidated Catalinas, nine Sunderlands, 20 Armstrong Whitworth Whitley and 170 American Hudsons.
 The Command's strike aircraft consisted of 60 Bristol Beaufort and 40 Bristol Beaufighters and 60 Blenheim fighter versions for a total of 397 aircraft in 18 squadrons.
 By June 1942 this figure increased 496 aircraft.
-Philip Joubert de la Ferté was not satisfied.
+Philip Joubert de la Ferté, the commander-in-chief (CinC) of Coastal Command, was not satisfied.
 He believed the command was short of three land-based and ten flying-boat squadrons.
 He refuted the Air Ministry's assertions that Coastal Command, in terms of suitable aircraft, was "comparatively well off".

 After Arthur Harris' appointment as CinC Bomber Command, the situation declined.
 Harris, since his days as a group captain at the Air Ministry's strategic planning division, had attacked the use of resources in maritime aviation, suggesting that bombing enemy shipyards and port facilities would solve the threat to trade defence.
 By November 1942, 259 Hudsons were available, but were shared by other services.
 The Whitley and Hampden were too vulnerable to operate near enemy coastlines without heavy fighter escort.
 Beaufort squadrons were sent to the Middle East to operate over the Balkans and North Africa.
-The highly successful de Havilland Mosquito was sought-after, but priority was given to the other two air commands.
-By February 1943, CinC Coastal Command John Slessor, had some 850 aircraft.
-But in respect of quality he was not impressed.
+The highly successful de Havilland Mosquito was sought after, but priority was given to the other two air commands.
+By February 1943, the then CinC Coastal Command John Slessor, had some 850 aircraft, but in respect of quality he was not impressed.
 Slessor continually wrote to the Air Ministry, complaining that Mosquitoes were being used as reconnaissance machines, while over 200 were being used by the RAF tactical air forces supporting the army, and merchant shipping was suffering high losses in the Atlantic.
 His successor Sholto Douglas' written records indicate the desire to upgrade, rather than produce new aircraft.
 By his tenure, January 1944, ten squadrons of Consolidated Liberators, five Vickers Wellingtons squadrons equipped with the Leigh light, and two Handley Page Halifax, Hudson, and Boeing Fortress squadrons were available.
 Among other technological developments, these long-range aircraft helped defeat the U-boats in May 1943.